agnesnoy/SerraLINE/README.md

 input file:

   - SerraLINE.in .
-    Five inputs need to be indicated in this file.
+    Seven inputs need to be indicated in this file.
     1.- The user first needs to specify the type of structure, typing 0 for opened structure (linear DNA) and 1 for closed structure (circular DNA).